hara-desu/ForestOnchain/README.md

   Users can create categories for different focus areas — for example, _Study_, _Work_, _Exercise_, etc.

 - **Timed Sessions:**
-  Within each category, users register focus sessions ranging from **0 to 60 minutes**.
+  Within each category, users register focus sessions ranging from **20 to 60 minutes**.

 - **Mandatory Breaks:**
   A short break is required after each session to maintain balance and prevent burnout.

 - **Progress Tracking:**
-  The app tracks how much time each user has focused per category and per day.
+  The app tracks how much time each user has focused per category.

-- **Full History:**
-  Users can view their complete focus history — all sessions, breaks, and goals — stored immutably on-chain.

 ---